jhuckaby/pixl-server-pool/README.md

 As you can see, `args.params` contains everything passed in the `user_req` object demonstrated above.
 See [Custom Request Args](#custom-request-args) for a list of everything available in `args.
 After completing your custom work, fire the callback with an `Error` if one occurred (or `null`/`false` if not) and a custom user-defined response object, which will be passed back to the calling code in the parent web process.
 Your user-defined response object must also be able to survive serialization to/from JSON.
 So please use only JavaScript primitives, like objects, arrays, strings, numbers and/or booleans.

-Please note that custom requests still count against the worker's [Max Requests Per Child](#max-requests-per-child), and the pooler still honor things like [Max Concurrent Requests](#max-concurrent-requests).
+Please note that custom requests still count against the worker's [Max Requests Per Child](#max-requests-per-child), and the pooler still honors things like [Max Concurrent Requests](#max-concurrent-requests).
 A single worker is still chosen from the pool using the [Worker Selection Algorithm](#worker-selection-algorithm), and only idle workers (those not starting up, shutting down or in maintenance mode) are picked.
 The only real difference here is that a custom request isn't HTTP specific -- it is 100% user defined, in both the request and the response.

 ### Custom Request Args